Waelson/Data-Streaming-Processing-Application/README.md

 python app.py
 ```

-If you did all correctly, you get output similarly to image below.
+If you did all correctly, you will get an output similarly to image below.
 <img src="https://raw.githubusercontent.com/Waelson/kafka-python/main/images/output_console.png">